Sudachi-E/YouTube-Playlist-Searcher/README.md

      - 30-60 minutes
      - Over 1 hour

-### Additional Features
+### Playback Features
-- **Play Filtered**: Play only the filtered/matching videos
+- **Play Filtered**: Create and play a temporary playlist of only the filtered/matching videos
-- **Clear Button**: Reset all filters with one click
-- **Right-Click Support**: Open filtered playlist in new tab
+- **Right-Click Support**: Open filtered playlist in new tab via right-click or middle-click
+- **Dynamic Updates**: Playlist URL updates automatically as search results change

+### User Interface
+- Clean, modern design that matches YouTube's aesthetic
+- Responsive layout that adapts to different screen sizes
-- **Responsive Design**: Works with YouTube's light and dark themes
+- Works seamlessly with both light and dark themes
-- **Auto-Updates**: Filters update automatically when new videos load
+- Real-time updates as you type
-- **Detailed Results**: Shows comprehensive filter information in results message
+- Detailed results message showing active filters and match count
+- Checkbox controls for search scope (titles/channels)

+### Technical Features
+- Automatic initialization on playlist pages
+- Dynamic video loading detection
+- Efficient search with debounced updates
+- Preserves YouTube's native functionality
+- Handles single-page-application navigation
+- Automatic cleanup and reinitialize on page changes

 ## Usage

-1. Go to any YouTube playlist page
+1. Navigate to any YouTube playlist page
-2. The search interface will appear below the playlist header
+2. The search interface will appear automatically below the playlist header
+3. Use any combination of:
-3. Use the search box to find videos by title or channel name
+   - Search box to find videos by title or channel name
-4. Use the dropdown filters to narrow down results by:
-   - Channel name
+   - Channel dropdown to filter by specific channels
-   - Upload year
+   - Year dropdown to filter by upload year
-   - View count
+   - Views dropdown to filter by view count
-   - Video duration
+   - Duration dropdown to filter by video length
+4. Toggle search scope using the checkboxes for titles and channel names
-5. Click "Play Filtered" to play only the matching videos
+5. Use the "Play Filtered" button to play matching videos:
+   - Left-click to play immediately
+   - Right-click to open context menu
+   - Middle-click to open in new tab
-6. Use "Clear" to reset all filters
+6. Click "Clear" to reset all filters and show all videos

 ## Notes

 - The extension automatically handles YouTube's dynamic loading of videos
-- All filters can be used individually or combined
+- All filters can be used individually or combined for precise results
 - The extension preserves YouTube's native styling and theme
+- Search and filtering operations are case-insensitive for better usability
 - You'll need to create icon files (icon48.png and icon128.png) for the extension or modify the manifest.json to remove the icons section